- Home

 Decisions about our fleet

-Climate change impact: to contribute to the State’s effort to move to a low carbon economy, our future fleet will need to reduce its carbon emissions.
+Climate change impacts: to contribute to the State’s effort to move to a low carbon economy, our future fleet will need to reduce its carbon emissions.
 New technologies may reduce our capabilities or require new ways of working in the air, on land and in the water.

 - how we’ll measure our emissions reduction performance.